Malajka/Physia/.ai/prd.md

 ### ID: US-005
 Title: Account Registration
-**Description**:: As a new user, I want to register an account to access my own data and be able to view/delete it.
+**Description**: As a new user, I want to register an account to access my own data and be able to view/delete it.
 **Acceptance Criteria**:
 - The registration form includes fields for email address and password.
 - After successful form submission and data verification, the account is activated.
 - The user receives confirmation of successful registration and is logged in.

+### ID: US-006
+Title: Application Login
+**Description**: As a user can be located to have access to my data and origin history.
+**Acceptance Criteria**:
+- After entering the user login details, to which the exercise results lead.
+- Incorrect login details, displaying messages about data disclosure.
+- Data regarding the input is safe in the way.